 where the User confirms within 1 calendar month that no Supply Contract exists between the supplier and consumer the User shall ensure the supplier procures a Supply Contract with the consumer and will register such New Supply Meter Point in accordance with paragraph 2 or procure removal of the Supply Meter within 1 calendar month.

-Where the User does not comply with the obligation to register such New Supply Meter Point in accordance with paragraph 2.15.3(a) or (b) or 2.15.9(a) the User shall be deemed to have granted the Transporter authority to register such New Supply Meter Point on its behalf and:
+Where the User does not comply with the obligation to register such New Supply Meter Point in accordance with paragraph 2.15.3(a) or (b) or 2.15.9(a) the User shall be deemed to have granted the CDSP authority to register such New Supply Meter Point on its behalf and:

-the First Supply Point Registration Date shall be deemed to be the Meter Fix Date or if this is not known the date the Transporter first became aware that a Supply Meter had been installed; and
+the First Supply Point Registration Date shall be deemed to be the Meter Fix Date or if this is not known the date notified to the CDSP on which the Transporter first became aware that a Supply Meter had been installed; and

-for the purposes of calculating the Opening Meter Reading the Transporter shall use the Meter Reading taken at the time the Transporter identifies that the Supply Meter is physically connected to a System such that gas is capable of being offtaken (without further action being taken) from the Total System.
+for the purposes of calculating the Opening Meter Reading the Transporter shall use the Meter Reading taken at the time the CDSP identifies that the Supply Meter is physically connected to a System such that gas is capable of being offtaken (without further action being taken) from the Total System.

 The Registered User pursuant to 2.15.3, 2.15.4 or 2.15.9(a) shall be liable for: